On the Way to Slavery-Free

 The solar industry is rapidly expanding.
 With growth predictions year after year being overshot and exceeding even the most ambitious scenarios, the energy transition is truly underway.
 However, despite the evident benefits such a transition brings, the solar industry is at risk of repeating the same mistakes of the past: exploitation, ecosystem destruction, and injustice.
 To ensure solar energy is truly sustainable, we must usher in a new era of fairness and transparency.

 Despite silicon being the second most abundant element on Earth, the extraction and processing of silicon for use in solar panels is a complex process.
 As a result, specialized mines and processing plants have developed over the past decades across the world.
-The majority of these are located in the Xinjiang Uyghur region of China.
-This area has been tied to reports of forced labour, human rights exploitation, and the subjugation of ethnic minorities (Sheffield Report).
+There are strong indications of potential forced labor and human rights exploitation in this and other parts of the supply chain (Sheffield Report).
 The breach of human rights strongly clashes with the core values that Biosphere Solar strives to bring to the solar industry and market.

 In today's world, ensuring 100% slavery-free products in the solar industry remains a challenge.
 This is due to a lack of transparency in supply chains, and a shortage of materials/products from suppliers that adhere to satisfactory labour and environmental standards.
 Continuously fighting for increased transparency, knowledge of material origins, and supporting companies that produce under fair labour standards is essential.